 With or without the ground beef, the beans are a great choice for a pulled pork meal or alongside burgers or steaks.
 Put the beans in the slow cooker and take them along to a party or potluck dinner.
 These slow cooker beans are a convenient alternative.

 Chopped red or green bell pepper works well in the beans, and the recipe calls for kidney beans and pinto beans, but they can be made with other types of beans.
 Canned great northern beans, navy beans, black beans, or small red beans are some of the many possibilities.
-See the tips and variations for more ideas!

 - 8 strips bacon